Last updated on February 12th, 2019 at 12:24 pm

 It is a French word for district or neighbourhood.

 The city is subdivided among 20 of them.

-You may have a more detailed and historical overview on the Wikipedia page, however, if not interested on why it was organised this way then just keep in mind these few points
+You may have a more detailed and historical overview on the Wikipedia page, however, if not interested in why it was organized this way then just keep in mind these few points

 There is not a clear demarcation between arrondissements.
-There is no border LOL.
+There is no border.

 As an example, You will be likely to find more options for nightlife in arrondissement 5 than in the 8th.
 Just use it as a rule of thumb.